pattichis/projects/proposal.md

 -   **Dataset requirements (1-3 pages):** Explain how you are going to collect your data.
 Where will the images or videos come from?
 Do you already have them?
+How will you build the training, validation, and test sets?

-    -   **Make sure that your dataset requirements are met as outlined in the document title Project Requirements**
+    How many examples are in each set?

 -   **Data training and independent testing method (max=1 paragraph):**
     You will need to optimize your method on a training set while reporting your results on an independent data set (e.g.,